 As an added bonus, listen to Thomas Groome on the go with GodPods.
 Each Friday during Lent you can listen to a Reflection using your smartphone or tablet while in the office, at home, in your car!
 GodPods

 The Lent Calendar is a Catholic resource by Busted Halo suited for youth groups, parishes, schools, or for one's personal Lenten journey.
 Let’s recapture the true meaning of Lent in ways that are relevant to your life.
 Each day throughout Lent, starting on Ash Wednesday, the calendar’s link for that day will become active, revealing a daily spiritual contemplation relating to Lent, and new and practical ideas for fasting, prayer and almsgiving.
 Click here for the interactive calendar.

-The Lenten Busy Student retreat is free and takes place during the Lenten season, on campus, in the midst of your everyday life.
-There are no requirements or prerequisites; anyone can make this retreat.
-Many people find it a great way to incorporate some form of intentional prayer and spiritual growth into their everyday lives.
+The Journey in Lent retreat is free and takes place during the Lenten season, on campus, in the midst of your everyday life.
+There are no requirements or prerequisites; anyone can participate in this retreat.
+Many students find that it is a great way to incorporate intentional prayer and spiritual growth into their everyday lives.

 For a season that seems to be about focusing on the essentials and getting rid of excess, Lent offers an embarrassment of resources, at least online.
 It seems like every Christian publishing house and organization has its own Lent page up, ready for you to pray with them.
 Permit me, then, one observation and one recommendation.
 Read more from the Jesuit Post

 Catholic Spirituality in Practices: A Treasury of Old and New a collection of practices, traditional and contemporary that can enable us to sustain and grow a vibrant spiritual life.
 Learn more about fasting, stations of the cross, or read about how to pray the rosary.